 In continuance of her first floor renovations, interior decorator Casey, of House By The Bay, is moving on to a new room.
 Next on the list?
 Her dining room.
 Upon completing construction, and taking down its walls, the room is now ready for new paint colors, as well as interior finishings, including baseboard.

-DIYer and blogger, Krista, of The Happy Housie, is taking on her son, Finn’s, room.
-Once a craft room, she will use our Pre-Painted Shiplap, a large wave or surf mural, and creative storage to give his room a nautical twist!
+DIYer and blogger, Krista of The Happy Housie, is taking on her son’s room.
+Once a craft room, she will use our Metrie Complete Pre-Painted shiplap, a large wave or surf mural, and creative storage to give his room a nautical twist!

 Interior stylist, Sarah Gunn, has big plans for her master bedroom makeover, but with her home being a rental, there are some elements in the room that must stay.
 However, that’s not stopping her from transforming the space.
 We’re also thrilled to learn that her space will be revealed on Cityline!

-Tash & Kes, of The Dreamhouse Project, are tackling another room, and after the gorgeous kitchen they remodeled for last year’s Challenge, we are so excited to see what they plan to do with their son’s bedroom.
-They admit his room, right now, is a little dull, and lacking color and personality, but we have no doubt this savvy pair will bring character into this space.
+Tash & Kes, of The Dreamhouse Project, are tackling another room this year.
+After the gorgeous kitchen they remodeled for last year’s Challenge, we are so excited to see what they plan to do with their son’s bedroom.
+They admit his room, right now, is a little dull, lacking color and personality, but we have no doubt this savvy pair will bring character into this space.